tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Expected Response

-INTERNAL_PREREQUISITES_NOT_MET if 1) either dwc:decimalLatitude or dwc:decimalLongitude are bdq:NotEmpty, or 2) dwc:verbatimCoordinates and one of dwc:verbatimLatitude and dwc:verbatimLongitude are bdq:Empty; FILLED_IN the values of dwc:decimalLatitude, dwc:decimalLongitude and dwc:geodeticDatum (provided that the dwc:verbatimCoordinates can be unambiguously interpreted as geographic coordinates) from 1) dwc:verbatimLatitude, dwc:verbatimLongitude and dwc:verbatimSRS or 2) dwc:verbatimCoordinates and dwc:verbatimSRS; otherwise NOT_AMENDED.
+INTERNAL_PREREQUISITES_NOT_MET if 1) either dwc:decimalLatitude or dwc:decimalLongitude are bdqval:NotEmpty, or 2) dwc:verbatimCoordinates and one of dwc:verbatimLatitude and dwc:verbatimLongitude are bdqval:Empty; FILLED_IN the values of dwc:decimalLatitude, dwc:decimalLongitude and dwc:geodeticDatum (provided that the dwc:verbatimCoordinates can be unambiguously interpreted as geographic coordinates) from 1) dwc:verbatimLatitude, dwc:verbatimLongitude and dwc:verbatimSRS or 2) dwc:verbatimCoordinates and dwc:verbatimSRS; otherwise NOT_AMENDED.

 #### Information Elements